MartinPellizzer/terrawhisper-compiler/articles/eukarya/plantae/angiosperms/monocots/acorales/acoraceae/acorus/calamus.md

-# sweet flag (Acorus calamus): A Botanical, Medicinal and Culinary Guide
+# Sweet Flag (Acorus calamus): A Botanical, Medicinal and Culinary Guide

 ![alt](/assets/images/acorus-calamus.jpg "title")

-## What is Acorus calamus and how is it classified?
+## What is the Botanical Classification of Sweet Flag?

-Acorus calamus (or A. calamus), commonly known as sweet flag, is a plant that belong to the Acoraceae family.
+Sweet Flag (Acorus calamus), is a plant that belong to the Acoraceae family.

 The following illustration shows you this classificaion visually.